The Library, the Witch and the Warder

 His father says David has disgraced the family name.
 His new boss is a tyrant.
-And his best friend—instead of sympathizing—is dragging him onto the front lines of an all-out supernatural war.
+And his best friend—a wolf shifter—is dragging him onto the front lines of an all-out supernatural war.

-Just when David thinks he’ll never catch a break, he’s summoned back to warder status, protecting an infuriating witch with the strongest powers he’s ever seen.
+Just when David thinks he’ll never catch a break, he’s summoned back to warder status, protecting an infuriating witch who has the strongest powers he’s ever seen.